Ocramius/ocramius.github.com/source/_posts/2014-12-11-roave-security-advisories-protect-against-composer-packages-with-security-issues.md

 <p>
     <a href="https://github.com/Roave/SecurityAdvisories" target="_blank">roave/security-advisories</a> is a composer
-    metapackage that prevents installation of packages with known security issues.
+    package that prevents installation of packages with known security issues.
 </p>

 <h3>Yet another one?
 Why?</h3>